Generic coarse geometry of leaves: Graphs

 The metric \(d_S\) induced by \(S\) on \(\Gamma\) in turn induces a metric on the orbit \(\Gamma(x)\).
 This metric is actually independent of the chosen point in the orbit: if \(y\in X\) is in the same orbit as \(x\), then \(\gamma_y x=y\) for some \(\gamma_y\in \Gamma\).
 The stabilizer subgroup of \(y\) is related to that of \(x\) via the conjugation \(\Gamma_y \gamma_y=\gamma_y\Gamma_x\), and so the homogeneous spaces \(\Gamma/\Gamma_y\) and \(\Gamma/\Gamma_x\) are isometric (with the metric induced by \(d_S\)) via right multiplication by \(\gamma_y\). \end{example}

-The reverse inclusion of~\eqref{Pen_M(Pen_M(S,r),s)} also holds with natural numbers\footnote{On complete path metric spaces, these equality holds for all $r,s\ge0$.}:
+The reverse inclusion of~\eqref{Pen_M(Pen_M(S,r),s)} also holds with natural numbers\footnote{On complete path metric spaces, these equality holds for all \(r,s\ge0\).}:

-for $S\subset M$ and $r,s\in\N$; more precisely,
+for \(S\subset M\) and \(r,s\in\N\); more precisely,

 Note that~\eqref{Pen(S,r+s), graph} follows from~\eqref{Pen(S,r+s) sm S, graph} and~\eqref{Pen_M(Pen_M(S,r),s)}.
-The inclusion ``$\supset$'' of~\eqref{Pen(S,r+s) sm S, graph} is given by~\eqref{Pen_M(Pen_M(S,r),s)}.
-To prove the reverse inclusion, assume that $r,s>0$ (if one of \(r=0\) or \(s=0\) there is nothing to prove).
-If $x\in\Pen(S,r+s)\sm S$, then there is a finite sequence $z_0,z_1,\dots,z_k=x$ in $M$ with $z_0\in S$, $k\le r+s$, and $d(z_{l-1},z_l)=1$ for all $l\in\{1,\dots,k\}$, and furthermore that $z_l\in M\sm S$ for $l\ge 1$.
-If $k\le r$, then $x\in\Pen(S,r)\sm S\subset\Pen(\Pen(S,r)\sm S,s)\sm S$; and if $k>r$, then $z_r\in\Pen(S,r)$ and $d(x,z_r)\le k-r\le s$.
-This implies that $x\in\Pen(\Pen(S,r)\sm S,s)\sm S$, which concludes the proof of~\eqref{Pen(S,r+s) sm S, graph}.
+The inclusion ``\(\supset\)'' of~\eqref{Pen(S,r+s) sm S, graph} is given by~\eqref{Pen_M(Pen_M(S,r),s)}.
+To prove the reverse inclusion, assume that \(r,s>0\) (if one of \(r=0\) or \(s=0\) there is nothing to prove).
+If \(x\in\Pen(S,r+s)\sm S\), then there is a finite sequence \(z_0,z_1,\dots,z_k=x\) in \(M\) with \(z_0\in S\), \(k\le r+s\), and \(d(z_{l-1},z_l)=1\) for all \(l\in\{1,\dots,k\}\), and furthermore that \(z_l\in M\sm S\) for \(l\ge 1\).
+If \(k\le r\), then \(x\in\Pen(S,r)\sm S\subset\Pen(\Pen(S,r)\sm S,s)\sm S\); and if \(k>r\), then \(z_r\in\Pen(S,r)\) and \(d(x,z_r)\le k-r\le s\).
+This implies that \(x\in\Pen(\Pen(S,r)\sm S,s)\sm S\), which concludes the proof of~\eqref{Pen(S,r+s) sm S, graph}.

-\begin{lemma} Let $A$ be a $K$-net in $M$ for some $K\in\N$.
-Then, for every $S\subset M$ and all natural $r\ge K$, the set $\Pen(S,r)\cap A$ is a $2K$-net in $\Pen(S,r)$; in particular, for every \(x\in M\), $\ol B(x,r)\cap A$ is a $2K$-net in $\ol B(x,r)$. \end{lemma}
+\begin{lemma} Let \(A\) be a \(K\)-net in \(M\) for some \(K\in\N\).
+Then, for every \(S\subset M\) and all natural \(r\ge K\), the set \(\Pen(S,r)\cap A\) is a \(2K\)-net in \(\Pen(S,r)\); in particular, for every \(x\in M\), \(\ol B(x,r)\cap A\) is a \(2K\)-net in \(\ol B(x,r)\). \end{lemma}

-\begin{proof} For each $x\in\Pen(S,r)$ there is $y\in\Pen(S,r-K)$ with $d(x,y)\le K$ by~\eqref{Pen(S,r+s), graph}, and there is $z\in A$ with $d(y,z)\le K$ since $A$ is a $K$-net.
-So $z\in\Pen(S,r)\cap A$ by~\eqref{Pen(S,r+s), graph}, and $d(x,z)\le2K$ by the triangle inequality. \end{proof}
+\begin{proof} For each \(x\in\Pen(S,r)\) there is \(y\in\Pen(S,r-K)\) with \(d(x,y)\le K\) by~\eqref{Pen(S,r+s), graph}, and there is \(z\in A\) with \(d(y,z)\le K\) since \(A\) is a \(K\)-net.
+So \(z\in\Pen(S,r)\cap A\) by~\eqref{Pen(S,r+s), graph}, and \(d(x,z)\le2K\) by the triangle inequality. \end{proof}

-Suppose from now on that $G$ is of \emph{finite type} in the sense that there is some $K\in\N$ such that each vertex meets at most $K$ edges, and assume that \(K\ge 2\) (if $K=0$, then $G$ has just one vertex and no edges; if $K=1$, then $G$ has at most two vertices and one edge joining them).
-For each $r\in\N$, let
+Recall that the \emph{degree} (or \emph{valence}) of a vertex \(x\) of \(G\) is the number of edges that meet at \(x\), which is denoted by $\deg(x)=\deg_G(x)$.
+Suppose from now on that \(G\) is of \emph{finite type} in the sense that there is some \(K\in\N\) such that each vertex is of degree \(\le K\), and assume that \(K\ge 2\) (if \(K=0\), then \(G\) has just one vertex and no edges; if \(K=1\), then \(G\) has at most two vertices and one edge joining them).
+For each \(r\in\N\), let

 Then